The role of autonomous ships in a world wary of pandemics

 Kongsberg partnered in 2018 with maritime industry group Wilhelmsen to launch a joint venture called Massterly, designing land-based operation centers to monitor and control autonomous ships in Norway and further afield.
 This echoes what we’re seeing in the broader autonomous vehicle realm.
 Sweden’s Einride recently showcased remote driving stations where teleoperators — many of them former truck drivers — can take control of Einride’s autonomous trucks when required, with an operator able to control multiple vehicles from a single station.

 Einride demonstrates that while some jobs will be lost to AI and automation, new ones will be created.
 For autonomous shipping, this could mean new roles for staff overseeing ships remotely.
-This shift will also expand the talent pool to include people in other locations.
+This shift will also expand the talent pool to include people in new locations.

 “Remote services are here to stay,” Ryste continued.
 “We see it working well for people working from home, and with more sensors and connected vessels, the need for having a service engineer on board also decreases.
 This gives you access to an expert in a time zone convenient for the vessel crew.”